oyve/bme680-signalk-ws/README.md

 # bme680-signalk-ws
-Send bme680 data to SignalK server from edge device
+Send bme680-sensor data to a SignalK server from an edge device using a Web Socket connection.

 ## Prerequisites
 - Requires a bme680-sensor